jpawlowski/devcontainer-features/src/powershell-extended/ENHANCEMENTS.md

      ```console
      Nerd Fonts Installation
-     Do you confirm to install the font 'Cascadia' from GitHub.com/Microsoft ?
+     Do you confirm to install 'Cascadia Code Font Family' from github.com/microsoft/cascadia-code ?
      [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):
      ```

-   - Press `Enter` to continue with the installation.
+   - Type `A` and press `Enter` to continue with the installation.

 After this, you may continue with [step 2](#2-change-your-font-settings-in-vscode), or install additional fonts as described below.